leifbr/f5certlabs/docs/class2/module10/lab1.rst

 ..
 WARNING::

-   Occasionally some of the information is missing do to configuration errors or other failures.
-If any of the information delete the trust, correct the problem and try again.
+   Occasionally some of the information is missing due to configuration errors or other failures.
+If any of the information is missing delete the trust, correct the problem and try again.

 *Q2.
 What are the statuses of your BIG-IPs now?*

-They should be In Sync.
-But wait!
-We haven't even created a device group!
+They should be **In Sync**. ``But wait!`` We haven't even created a device group!
 Remember the Device Trust creates a **Sync-Only** group for the certificates under the covers (device-trust-group) for the trust.
+It is the **device-trust-group** that is in sync.

 On **bigip01.f5demo.com** create a new **Sync-Failover** device group